21 Unforgettable Day Trips from London 2023: Hidden Gems and Must-Visit Destinations

 2. Oxford

-Explore the ancient halls and libraries of the University of Oxford, where scholars and luminaries have walked for over 900 years.
+Now, what to actually do in Oxford, you ask?
+For starters, wander the ancient halls and libraries of the famed University of Oxford.
+Explore the where scholars and luminaries have walked for over 900 years.

 🏨 Where to stay in Oxford: The Randolph Hotel by Graduate Hotels, is located opposite the Ashmolean Museum.
 With sumptuous rooms and a wellness center, it offers a perfect blend of luxury and convenience.